yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-03-sorting-algorithms/README.md

-Code 401JS -- PD02 Sorting Algorythms
+Code 401JS -- PD03 Sorting Algorythms
 ================================

 # Sorting Algorythm Resouces
 * Watch [15 sorting algorythm visualizations]
 * Watch [sorting algorythm visualization comparison]

+# Learning Objectives
+* The students will be able to explaian different aproches to sorting data
+* The students will be able to idntify common sorting algorythms
+* The students will be able to refactor impertive code to recursive code, and vice versa

 # Overview
 * [quick sort]